motunaj/energy-enabled-adaptation-thesis/README.md

 ## Getting Started

 Before running the code, ensure you have the necessary dependencies and data files available.
-The Siaya_DS used is also included but the Kenya-DS cannot be shared at this time.
+The Siaya DS is publicly available.

 ## Usage